ipfabric/docs/docs/support/known_issues/Vendors/Fortinet_FortiGate.md

 # Fortinet FortiGate

 Currently, we support FortiOS version 5.2 and higher.
-In this article, you will find **our recommendations regarding setup of administrator profiles and accounts**.
+In this article, you will find **our recommendations regarding the setup of administrator profiles and accounts**.
 It's very important, especially if you use **Virtual Domains**, since part of a required configuration can be done only from CLI.

 If you plan to use a user with full read/write permissions or even with super_admin profile assigned (which is not recommended, except a LAB testing), you can skip the rest of